luigiajah/mcp-stocks/README.md

-# YFinance Trader MCP Server
+# YFinance Trader MCP Tool

-An MCP (Model Context Protocol) server that provides stock market data and trading capabilities using the yfinance library.
+An MCP (Model Context Protocol) tool that provides stock market data and trading capabilities using the yfinance library.

 ## Features